-The newest cyber threat that is challenging corporate America is Invoice Manipulation.
-Companies of all sizes are being targeted by Cyber “Bad Actors”, commonly known as hackers and cyber thieves.
-Invoice Manipulation is happening at an alarming rate and many of the claims are not being covered because most insurance policies don’t have a coverage trigger that applies to this type of claim.
+The newest cyber threat that is challenging corporate America are invoice scams and invoice manipulation.
+Companies of all sizes are being targeted by cyber “bad actors”, commonly known as hackers and cyber thieves.
+Invoice scams & manipulations are happening at an alarming rate and many of the claims are not being covered because most insurance policies don’t have a coverage trigger that applies to this type of claim.

 As with all non-standard products, the buyer must be aware of what they are purchasing.
-Not all insurance companies are offering the coverage.
-The insurers who do offer Invoice Manipulation coverage also have varying terms, conditions and limits which may apply.
-The safest way to make sure you are getting Invoice Manipulation coverage is to ask for it and review the terms, conditions and limits.
+Not all insurance companies are offering coverage.
+The insurers who do offer invoice manipulation coverage also have varying terms, conditions and limits which may apply.
+The safest way to make sure you are getting invoice manipulation coverage is to ask for it and review the terms, conditions and limits.
 As the coverage evolves, it will become more standard but right now the forms vary from one another.

 The final analysis – cybercriminals are getting smarter and cyber insurers are working hard to keep up with the demand to protect consumers.

 Cornerstone Support partners with Capitol Special Risks to provide clients with the best options for cyber, E&O, and other insurance policies.